ondemandenv/ondemandenv.github.io/articles/emperor-new-cluster-cross-cloud-kubernetes-lie.md

 #### Loss of Developer Autonomy
 Developers can no longer provision resources, experiment with new services, or deploy applications without going through the Ops team.
 They are forced to work within the rigid confines of the cluster, submitting YAML files and waiting for approvals. **The cloud's promise of self-service infrastructure becomes a bureaucratic bottleneck**.

+*This "architectural apartheid" is explored in detail in [YAML Stagnation and the Container Comfort Zone](/articles/yaml-stagnation-container-comfort-zone/).*

 #### Increased Bureaucracy and Friction
 Simple tasks now require tickets, meetings, and cross-team coordination.
 The velocity promised by DevOps grinds to a halt as developers wait for the central Ops team to configure a new ingress, provision a persistent volume, or debug a networking issue. **What should take minutes now takes days or weeks**.

 #### Abstraction from the Real Platform
 Developers are shielded from the underlying cloud platform, preventing them from leveraging the very tools designed to make their lives easier.
 They can't just use a simple, powerful service like AWS Lambda or Google Cloud Run; they must containerize their app, write a Dockerfile, create a Helm chart, and navigate the Kubernetes control plane—**all for a simple function that could be deployed in seconds on the native platform**.

+*For concrete examples of this complexity theater, see [The EKS Pants-Off Scenario](/articles/eks-pants-off-scenario/).*

 #### Innovation Becomes a Political Battle
 When a developer wants to use a new, cutting-edge cloud service, it becomes a **political negotiation**.
 Does it fit into the Kubernetes model?
 Has the Ops team certified it?
 Can it be integrated without disrupting the existing cluster?
 This dynamic incentivizes conformity over creativity, standardization over experimentation.